maxle5/mdi-vue/README.md

 # Vue - Material Design Icons

-A collection of Vue single-file components (compatible with Vue 3) for rendering Material Design Icons.
-This library sources its icons weekly from [@mdi/js](https://github.com/Templarian/MaterialDesign-JS) to ensure comprehensive icon coverage.
+A collection of Vue single-file components (Vue 3) for rendering Material Design Icons.
+This library **sources its icons weekly** from [@mdi/js](https://github.com/Templarian/MaterialDesign-JS), to ensure comprehensive icon coverage.

+With **full treeshaking support**, your application will only include the icons you actually use, optimizing performance and reducing bundle size.

 ## Getting started